kairenchen721/interpretproteinidentification/README.md

 ## Bugs to fix/Feature to implement

-1. Examples in roxygen documentation fails (probably have to do with reticulate)
-2. How do I compare edges in an igraph object?, it seems to be unsupported
+1. How do I compare edges in an igraph object?, it seems to be unsupported
-3. Change plot to include inferred protein information
+2. Change plot to include inferred protein information
-4. In select protein displaying protein sequence, color code peptide and protein sequence, add gene ontology labels
+3. In select protein add gene ontology labels and pathology
-5. Implemented search for annotations, maybe use match
+4. Implemented search for annotations, maybe use match
-6. Consider using cytoscape \[4\]
+5. Consider using cytoscape \[4\]
     <http://cytoscape.org/RCy3/articles/Cytoscape-and-iGraph.html>